COMPUTER SCIENCE

 TABLE OF CONTENTS

-You will find here references (Web sites and books), documents (PhD and MS theses, courses, articles...), source code (C, C++ and Java) concerning various areas of computer science.
-I did the best I could to class them in categories.
-Most of the sites referenced here are in English.
-If not, there is an indication.
-The categories that propose documents or source code directly in this site are tagged with an * in the table of contents that follows.
+You will find here documents (PhD and MS theses, courses, articles...), source code (C, C++ and Java) concerning various areas of computer science.
+I did the best I could to classify them in categories.

 HYPERMEDIA SYNCHRONIZATION PROBLEMS